As of February 24th, 2020

 |Position||Weekly (Each Live Zone)||Grand Finale|

 The CVRcade Derny Cup (Derny Cup) is a 7-week league that involves both physical and non-physical riders.
 Teams are made up of 2 individuals.
 The team must include one physical and one non-physical (keyboard only) rider.
-While anyone can participate, only riders that have completed the Rider Registration and the Derny Cup registration and have a valid Events’ Pass for the period of time for which the Derny Cup will run, will earn points.
+While anyone can participate, only riders that have completed the Rider Registration and the Derny Cup registration and have a valid Activity's Pass for the period of time for which the Derny Cup will run, will earn points.

 The Derny Cup will take place on Thursdays and it allows riders of all abilities to participate using the PHYSICAL EQUALIZATION™ brand proprietary handicapping system.
-The Derny Cup will take place in an Omnium format comprised of a series of events that have individual scoring multipliers.
+The Derny Cup will take place in an Omnium format comprised of a series of activities that have individual scoring multipliers.
 More about Omnium scoring can be seen below.

 An individual can only be part of one Derny Team.

 A team’s weekly score is based on the addition of the physical rider’s score to that of the non-physical rider.
 A team may take one result forward from each week of racing and a total of 5 weeks make up the final league table.
 This final league will form the seeding for the Grand finale.

 The Derny Cup will be made up of a 7-week regular season with a Grand Finale day, on Thursday of the 8th week, to define the Derny World Champions

 The Derny Cup non-physical rider must be riding with a keyboard, game controllers are not allowed to be used.